MirelaI/flask_heroku_example/README.md

 This example shows you how you can setup your application to be deployable in Heroku and also still keep your keys secret.
 Do not worry if the steps for keeping your keys secret are not the same as in the config.json example, because it had to be addapted to work best with Heroku, but the principle is the same.
 We are just going to use a different configuration file.

 _Note: this example starts from zero, and some files might be different from what you have currently setup.
-If you already have your project setup and working, you do __NOT__ need to follow this steps.
-Just have a read through and understand how you setup a Heroku app and keep secret keys seret.
-Here we go..._
+If you already have your project setup and working, you do __NOT__ need to follow the steps in `Create a Flask application`.
+You can skip until `Setup Heroku` section and be aware that some output that I've provided might be different from yours._

-_Note 2: You will see in this demo either config variables or environment variables, I am referring to the same thing :) as I we are going to use environment variables in order to store any configuration that we need for our application._
+_Note 2: You will see in this demo either config variables or environment variables, I am referring to the same thing :) as we are going to use environment variables in order to store any configuration that we need for our application._

+Here we go...

 ## Create a Flask application